 VI.64.
 After selection of the nuclides to be used in the safety analysis, the validation process must begin.
-Compendiums of measured isotopic data have been produced [VI.25-VI.27], and efforts have been made to validate computational methods using data selected from these compendiums [VI.27-VI.29].
+Compendiums of measured isotopic data have been produced [VI.23-VI.25], and efforts have been made to validate computational methods using data selected from these compendiums [VI.25-VI.27].
 The measured isotopic data that are available for validation are limited.
 Of further concern is the fact that the database of fission product measurements is a small subset of the actinide measurements.
-In addition, the cross-section data for fission product nuclides have had much less scrutiny over broad energy ranges than most actinides of importance in irradiated nuclear fuel.
+In addition, the cross-section data for fission product nuclides have received much less scrutiny over broad energy ranges than most actinides of importance in irradiated nuclear fuel.
 Fission products can provide 20-30% of the negative reactivity from burnup, yet the uncertainties in their cross-section data and isotopic predictions reduce their effectiveness in safety assessments with burnup credit.

 VI.65.
-The use of irradiated nuclear fuel isotopics has also raised validation issues relative to the performance of computational methods to predict k{eff} .
+The use of irradiated nuclear fuel isotopics has also raised validation issues relative to the performance of computational methods in predicting $k{eff}$ .
 The concerns originate from the fact that no critical experiments using irradiated fuel in a transport package environment have been openly reported.
-Experimental data using actual irradiated fuel are desired in order to demonstrate that the nuclide cross-sections not occurring in fresh fuel are adequate for the prediction of $k{\rm eff}$, the variation in isotopic composition and its influence on $k{\rm eff}$ can be adequately modelled and the physics of particle interaction in irradiated nuclear fuel is handled adequately by the analysis methodology.
-Sufficient relevant experimental data [VI.30-VI.33] should be considered to provide a basis for the validation of calculational methods applied in the SAR of a package using burnup credit as a design basis assumption.
-Calculational benchmarks exercises [VI.34-VI.36] that compare independent computational methods and data can also be valuable aids in understanding technical issues and identifying potential causes for differences between predicted and measured data.
+Experimental data using actual irradiated fuel are desired in order to demonstrate that the nuclide cross-sections not occurring in fresh fuel are adequate for the prediction of $k{eff}$ , the variation in isotopic composition and its influence on $k{eff}$ can be adequately modelled and the physics of particle interaction in irradiated nuclear fuel is handled adequately by the analysis methodology.
+Sufficient relevant experimental data [VI.28-VI.31] should be considered to provide a basis for the validation of calculational methods applied in the SAR of a package using burnup credit as a design basis assumption.
+Calculational benchmarks exercises [VI.32-VI.34] that compare independent computational methods and data can also be valuable aids in understanding technical issues and in identifying potential causes of differences between predicted and measured data.

 VI.66.
-The understanding of modelling and parameter uncertainties, together with proper incorporation of these uncertainties in the analysis assumptions, is necessary so that a bounding value of $k{\rm eff}$ is calculated for a packaging SAR that applies burnup credit.
+The understanding of modelling and parameter uncertainties, together with proper incorporation of these uncertainties in the analysis assumptions, is necessary so that a bounding value of $k{eff}$ is calculated for a packaging SAR that applies burnup credit.
 Many of these uncertainties should be examined as part of the validation process.
-For example, DeHart [VI.24] discusses a procedure to incorporate the variability in the analysis of measured isotopic data and the number of data points to provide a 'correction' factor that adjusts the irradiated nuclear fuel isotopics such that a conservative estimate of $k{\rm eff}$ can be calculated.
+For example, DeHart [VI.22] discusses a procedure to incorporate the variability in the analysis of measured isotopic data and the number of data points to provide a 'correction' factor that adjusts the irradiated nuclear fuel isotopics such that a conservative estimate of $k{eff}$ can be calculated.